Statement of Accreditation

 Program Educational Objectives

 Program Educational Objectives are defined by ABET as broad statements that describe the career and professional accomplishments that the program is preparing graduates to achieve.
-Civil engineering graduates will be prepared for the following:

 Student Outcomes are statements that describe what students are expected to know and be able to do by the time of graduation.
 Seven suggested outcomes are provided by ABET and these have been adopted by the program faculty of the Department of Civil and Environmental Engineering.
 These outcomes are as follows: